bediger4000/boggle-question/README.md

 by setting used locations to some non-letter value that would never match.
 It's 6 lines shorter, but maybe easier to understand.

+i don't believe the "easy" rating.
+It may be relatively straightforward, requiring only basic algorithm knowledge, but it's not easy given the number of sub-tasks, and the oddity of finding moves on the board that don't re-use a location.
+There's also the matter of choosing data structures.
+This seems like one problem where Rob Pike's advice about figuring out the correct data structure doesn't necessarily come true.
+You can use different data structures with almost identical algorithms.

+If the interviewer is interested in whether the candidate can rough in an algorithm, then fill in the fine details, this might be a good question.
+Approach to various sub-tasks can reveal a candidate's organizing skills, and maybe a little bit of data structure knowledge.
+There's really one one algorithm, but it is a backtracking algorithm, so maybe that's enough for the interviewers who put stock in "big-O" type knowledge.

+It's not a question for an entry-level candidate, and most junior-level programmers are going to get bogged down in the details.
+Even senior-level candidates are going to screw up finding "next letter" locations that fit on the board, and don't re-use a location.

+The interview using this should alot a great deal of time.
+The candidate should block out the solution before starting.